List of Archer characters: Cyril Figgis

 Cyril and Lana resumed dating in Season 4, although Lana often appeared to have reservations about it.
 Still insecure in his relationship with Lana, and egged on by Pam, Cyril shadowed Lana and Archer while they were on a mission posing as honeymooners, which may have prompted Lana to pursue artificial insemination.
-He was enraged by Lana's revelation in the season finale that she is pregnant and he is not the biological father and says "three cheers for little Johnny bastard".
+When the team goes to the Vatican to prevent an assassination attempt on the Pope, Cyril fakes a crippling phobia to religious garb in order to avoid going on the mission so as not to endure further abuse from Archer.
+He was enraged by Lana's revelation in the season finale that she is pregnant and that he is not the biological father and spitefully says "three cheers for little Johnny bastard".

-When ISIS is disbanded in season five, Cyril talks about going back to his career as a defense attorney and is annoyed that Lana doesn't remember him talking about it in the past.
-During the gang's following attempts to sell cocaine, Cyril provides a practical financial viewpoint on their schemes but is little more than liability in the disastrous attempts to find buyers.
+When ISIS is disbanded in season 5, Cyril talks about going back to his career as a defense attorney and is annoyed that Lana doesn't remember him talking about it in the past.
+He also opines that another career path would likely be boring compared to working at ISIS.
+During the team's ensuing attempts to sell cocaine, Cyril provides a practical financial viewpoint on their schemes but is little more than a liability in the disastrous attempts to find buyers.
 By the episode "Filibuster", however, he has deposed Gustavo Calderone as dictator of San Marcos and, intoxicated with absolute power, has Archer imprisoned.
 His reign as dictator is short, however, as he is soon forced to flee the nation with his friends when American forces invade the country.

 In Season 6, Cyril is frustrated when Lana and Archer not only resume dating but also manage to maintain a somewhat healthy and functional relationship.
 Cyril continues to privately pine for Lana, offering to babysit for AJ while Lana attends a survival camp.
 Though while she slept, he confessed he had intentions of sleeping with her.
 In a desperate bid to stop her from going on a romantic date with Archer, he confesses he loves her.
 He does experience feelings of regret when he conspires with Pam, Cheryl, and Krieger to have Katya Kazanova seduce Archer in an effort to break up Archer and Lana.

-In addition to being a competent lawyer, accountant, and field agent, Cyril has also shown proficiency at piloting as he was the only member of ISIS who performed well on the spacecraft simulator, and he later piloted the miniaturization submarine when Ray was once again crippled.
+In addition to being a competent lawyer, accountant, and field agent, Cyril has also shown proficiency at piloting as he was the only member of ISIS who performed well on the spacecraft simulator (season 3), and he later piloted the miniaturization submarine when Ray was once again crippled (season 4).
 In Season 7, he is the CEO and founder of the Figgis Detective Agency, much to Archer's annoyance, though Cyril agreed that once Archer meets the legal requirements, he'll turn ownership over to him.